mit-ll-responsible-ai/hydra-zen/docs/source/how_to/pytorch_lightning.rst

 Creating Our Configs and Task Function
 ======================================

-Create another script, named ``experiment.py``, in the same directory as ``zen_model. py``.
+Create another script - named ``experiment.py`` - in the same directory as ``zen_model.py``.
 Here, we will create the configs for our experiments as well as the task function.

 .. code-block:: python